adonisjs/legacy-docs/3.0/security.md

 ---
 title: Security
 permalink: security
+description: Making NodeJs applications secure using AdonisJs.
 weight: 2
 categories:
 - first-steps
 ---

-Majority of the security features are baked into Adonis from starting.
-Adonis ships with a middleware called [shield](https://github.com/adonisjs/adonis-middleware) to protect your apps from common web/malware attacks.
+Majority of the security features are baked right into Adonis with the help of a middleware called [shield](https://github.com/adonisjs/adonis-middleware).
+Shield protects your apps from common web/malware attacks.

 ## Setup